MeerMusik/LinuxScripts/README.md

 2. X86_64, Release: [LLVMx64Release.sh](LLVM/LLVMx64Release.sh)

 WARNING!
 Make sure you have enough RAM!
-1. Debug Builds: With 16 Cores and 32 Threads, I am running into Issues with 64 Gigabyte of RAM!
+1. Debug Build: With 16 Cores and 32 Threads, I am running into Issues with 64 Gigabyte of RAM!
 I had to add a 32 Gigabyte Swapfile.
 Which is barely enough.
-Running KATE and Firefox with 50+ constantly pinned Tabs, reached 76 Gigabyte of RAM usage.
+Running KATE and Firefox with 50+ constantly pinned Tabs, reached 96 Gigabyte of RAM + Swapfile usage.
-    1. One way to lower RAM usage, is to modify -DLLVM_PARALLEL_COMPILE_JOBS=$(nproc) and -DLLVM_PARALLEL_LINK_JOBS=8 in the Build Scripts.
+    1. One way to lower RAM usage, is to modify -DLLVM_PARALLEL_COMPILE_JOBS=$(nproc) and -DLLVM_PARALLEL_LINK_JOBS=$(nproc) in the Build Scripts.
     2. The Number of Compile Jobs should usually be set to use all available Cores / Threads.
 As every individual Linking Process reserves as much RAM as it needs, lowering the Number of Link Jobs is the best Option to not to increase the total build time too much
-2. Release Builds: Even the Release Build with Debug Level 1, will eat minimum 50 Gigabyte of RAM or more - depending on what else is running on your System.
+2. Release Build: Even the Release Build will eat minimum 50 Gigabyte of RAM or more - depending on what else is running on your System.
 Max RAM usage reached so far: A little over 60 Gigabyte

 Required Free Space during build time:
-1. Debug Build with Unit Tests: Circa 204.0 Gigabyte
+1. Debug Build with Unit Tests: Circa 204.0 Gigabyte TODO: UPDATE ME!!
-2. Release Build with Unit Tests: Circa 37.6 Gigabyte
+2. Release Build with Unit Tests: Circa 9.1 Gigabyte

 Required Free Space for Installation:
-1. Debug Build: Circa 73.3 Gigabyte
+1. Debug Build: Circa 73.3 Gigabyte TODO: UPDATE ME!!
-2. Release Build: Circa 13.6 Gigabyte
+2. Release Build: Circa 3.5 Gigabyte

 Build time: 16 Cores 32 Threads, 64 GB RAM, 32 GB fixed SWAPFILE (SATA SSD):
-1. Debug Build: Circa 30 Minutes plus running Tests plus installing = circa 45 Minutes total
+1. Debug Build: Circa xx Minutes plus running Unit Tests plus installing = circa xx Minutes total
+    TODO: UPDATE ME: Debug Build with xx Link Jobs = xx Minutes = xx Minutes total
     1. Ninja Parallel Link Jobs limited to 8 = Circa 40 Minutes everything combined
-2. Release Build: Circa 21 Minutes plus running tests plus installing = circa 25 Minutes total
+2. Release Build: Circa 21 Minutes plus running Unit Tests plus installing = circa 25 Minutes total
-    1. Ninja Parallel Link Jobs limited to 8 = Circa xx Minutes total
-    TODO: UPDATE ME: Release Build with 28 Link Jobs = xx Minutes = xx Minutes total

 No X86 = 32-Bit only Scripts:
 1. I do not want to install 32-Bit Python from an unofficial Repository